Coronavirus – Frequently Asked Questions

-Finally, If you are unable to do your usual job because you contracted coronavirus during the regular course of your work, you may be eligible for workers’ compensation benefits, including temporary disability payments and medical treatment.
+Finally, If you are unable to do your usual job because you caught coronavirus at work, you may be eligible for workers’ compensation benefits, including temporary disability payments and medical treatment.
 Illness due to the common cold or flu is not considered work-related for the purposes of workers’ compensation, however, diseases such as tuberculosis, brucellosis, hepatitis A, or COVID-19 are considered work-related if you are infected at work.
 If it is not obvious whether exposure occurred in the work environment or occurred away from work, you and the employer must evaluate your work duties and environment to decide whether or not one or more events or exposures in the work environment either caused or contributed to the resulting condition or significantly aggravated a pre-existing condition.
-To start the process, you will need to file the claim form (DWC-1) with your employer.
+To start the workers’ compensation process, you will need to file the claim form (DWC-1) with your employer.
 The form is available from your employer or at https://www.dir.ca.gov/dwc/forms.html.

 11. Can I lose my job if I miss work because I’m sick with coronavirus?

 Your employer cannot retaliate against you because you have used Paid Sick Days or filed a workers’ compensation claim.
 Starting April 1, under the Families First Coronavirus Response Act, if your employer has fewer than 500 employees, you can access 2 weeks of Paid Sick Days.
 Some places like Los Angeles, San Jose, and San Francisco require that employers greater than 500 employees also provide an additional 2 weeks of paid sick leave to for COVID-19 related illness or injury.